Gauge theory for string algebroids: String algebroids and liftings

 \subsection{Liftings}

 Our next goal is to understand string algebroids in terms of smooth data.
 For this, we will extend the \emph{lifting plus reduction} method introduced in \cite{G2}.
-Our construction can be regarded as a higher analogue of the well-known construction of holomorphic vector bundles in terms of Dolbeault operators.
+Our construction can be regarded as an analogue of the well-known construction of holomorphic vector bundles in terms of Dolbeault operators.

 Let $X$ be a complex manifold.
 We denote by $\underline{X}$ the underlying smooth manifold.
-A smooth complex Courant algebroid $(E,\la\, , \ra,[\,,],\pi)$ over $X$ consists of a smooth complex vector bundle $E \to X$ together with a smooth non-degenerate symmetric bilinear form $\la\, ,\ra$, a smooth vector bundle morphism $\pi:E\to T\underline X\otimes \C$ and a bracket $[\, ,]$ on smooth sections satisfying the same axioms (D1)-(D5) as a holomorphic Courant algebroid (see Section \ref{sec:string}).
+A smooth complex Courant algebroid $(E,\la\, , \ra,[\,,],\pi)$ over $X$ consists of a smooth complex vector bundle $E \to X$ together with a smooth non-degenerate symmetric bilinear form $\la\, ,\ra$, a smooth vector bundle morphism $\pi:E\to T\underline X\otimes \C$ and a bracket $[\, ,]$ on smooth sections satisfying the same axioms (D1)-(D5) as a holomorphic Courant algebroid (see Section \ref{sec:string}), replacing $\cO_X$ by the sheaf of smooth $\mathbb{C}$-valued functions on $X$.

 We fix the data $G$, $\mathfrak{g}$, $\la\,,\ra$ as in the previous section.
 Let $\underline{P}$ be a smooth principal $G$-bundle over $X$ with vanishing first Pontryagin class

 We consider the Atiyah Lie algebroid $A_{\underline P}$, fitting into the short exact sequence of smooth complex Lie algebroids